 - Board of Regents Polices serve as umbrella policies to provide high-level guiding principles and direction for the administration to implement.
 Board policies carry the Regents seal, are developed by the administration in consultation with the Regents, and approved by the Board.

 - Administrative Policies

 - Administrative Policies are developed by the administration and approved by the President’s policy committee on behalf of the President.
-Administrative policies provide specific rules and provisions for implementing Board of Regents policies and setting expectations for administrative operation of the university.
+Administrative policies provide specific rules and provisions, and set expectations for administrative operation of the university.